Linear Regression under Missing or Corrupted Coordinates: Warm-up: Coupling via Hybrid Argument and Proof of

 \paragraph{Couplings with Small Coordinate-Wise Disagreements} We now argue that constructing a suitable coupling suffices for proving hardness of the testing problem.
 One can think of data generation as follows: a pair of two samples $((X,y), (X',y'))$ is drawn from a coupling $\Pi$ between the distributions of \Cref{def:linear_model} with $\beta = \beta^{(0)}$ and $\beta = \beta^{(1)}$.
 Depending on the hypothesis, either $(X,y)$ or $(X',y')$ is added to the dataset, after which the adversary may modify it (\Cref{def:model}).
 If $\E[\1(X_i \neq X_i')] \leq \eta$ for all $i \in [d]$, then by deleting disagreeing coordinates, the adversary can make the dataset look identical under both hypotheses, making testing impossible. \Cref{fact:coupling} formalizes this.
 This lemma actually uses a slightly relaxed coordinate-wise disagreement condition: $\E[ \sum_i \1(X_i \neq X_i)] \leq \eta d$.
-This suffices because in our model (\Cref{def:linear_model}) the distribution of $X$ is permutation-invariant, thus after permuting the coordinates randomly, each coordinate is deleted with probability at most $\eta$.
-Finally, our argument uses a probabilistic adversary that deletes each coordinate with probability at most $\eta$, while \Cref{def:model} has a fixed budget of $\eta n$ corruptions per coordinate.
-Because of this, there is a small probability (dictated by the Chernoff-Hoeffding bound) that our randomized adversary may not adhere to \Cref{def:model}, in which case we can simply assume that the testing problem is solvable.
+At first glance, this may appear to correspond to a slightly different definition of the contamination model, in which the adversary is allowed to corrupt $\eta d$ coordinates \emph{per sample} in expectation.
+However, \Cref{def:model} instead imposes a budget of $\eta n$ corruptions \emph{per coordinate}.
+We can overcome this issue by assuming that the distribution of $(X,y)$ is invariant to permutations of the coordinates of $X$, because this would imply that after a random permutation each coordinate is deleted with equal probability (at most $\eta$).
+Moreover, because the adversary's budget in \Cref{def:model} is deterministic (rather than in expectation), there is a small probability—dictated by the Chernoff–Hoeffding bound—that our randomized adversary does not satisfy \Cref{def:model}.
+In this case, we may simply assume that the testing problem is solvable.
 This completes the proof sketch of \Cref{fact:coupling}.
-The formal proof is given in \Cref{app:warm-up-couplings}.\looseness=-1
+Finally, we note that we will actually require the permutation invariance condition in the statement of \Cref{fact:coupling} to hold separately over the first and second halves of the coordinates, rather than over the entire vector.
+This modification ensures that the lemma remains applicable in the more involved construction of \Cref{thm:combined}\ref{it:thm-small-eta}, which treats the two halves of the coordinates independently.
+The formal proof is given in \Cref{app:warm-up-couplings}.